 Knowing what seafood to consume and how often is the key to getting the most from a seafood diet.
-Because we are all creatures of habit, when people think of having seafood for dinner, most will consider only having their favorite type of fish or fish chowder.
-However, the definition of seafood encompasses any type or form of food derived from water.
-It is not simply fish then, like haddock, hake, herring, salmon or trout, but shellfish like oysters, clams, scallops, and mussels in the mollusk and crabs, crayfish, lobster, and shrimp in the crustacean family.
+Because we are all creatures of habit, when people think of having seafood for dinner, most will consider only having their favorite type of fish or chowder.
+However, seafood encompasses any type or form of food derived from water.
+It is not simply fish then, like haddock, hake, herring, salmon, or trout, but shellfish like oysters, clams, scallops, and mussels in the mollusk and crabs, crayfish, lobster, and shrimp in the crustacean family.
 Even sea vegetables like seaweed and algae are considered seafood.

 The amount of seafood to consume depends on the choice of seafood first, combined with the serving size.
-The FDA makes a distinction between “Best Choices” and “Good Choices.”
-Best Choice seafood can be consumed two or three times a week, whereas Good Choice should be limited to once a week.
+The FDA distinguishes between “Best Choices” and “Good Choices.”
+Best Choice seafood can be consumed twice or thrice a week, whereas Good Choice should be limited to once a week.
 Best choices include shellfish such as clams, oysters, scallops, lobster, shrimp, and crab, and such fishes as haddock, pollock, hake, flounder, sardines, Atlantic mackerel, herring, perch, trout, and salmon.
 Good Choice recommendations include mahi-mahi, grouper, halibut, monkfish, albacore tuna (fresh or canned), snapper, and striped bass.
 The FDA advises against consuming predatory fish, as mentioned, due to their high mercury levels.
-To view the complete list, visit the FDA’s “Advice about Eating Fish” web page here: .
+To view the complete list, visit the FDA’s Advice About Eating Fish.
 The site also includes information “For Women Who Are or Might Become Pregnant, Breastfeeding Mothers, and Young Children.”

-Order FRESH live lobsters or fresh-picked meat online for delivery directly to your door or feel free to contact us— we would be happy to answer any of your questions.
+Order FRESH live lobsters or fresh-picked meat online for delivery directly to your door!
+We also offer curbside pick-up at our South Portland location if you live locally – call for details and to place your order over the phone!
+Feel free to contact us— we will happily answer any of your questions.